smucsclub/hacksmu/index.md

   ],
   [
     "How do I apply?",
     "<a href='https://scottyshaw.typeform.com/to/H9xIYI'>Apply for HackSMU here!</a> Anyone with a valid SMU ID may apply at the door, but we encourage you to do so as soon as possible.
-We will email acceptance letters, so be sure to mark <a href='mailto:HackSMU.team@gmail.com'>hacksmu.team@gmail.com</a> as an accepted sender."
+We will email updates and acceptance letters, so be sure to mark <a href='mailto:HackSMU.team@gmail.com'>hacksmu.team@gmail.com</a> as an accepted sender."
   ],

   [